 - Bake for 50-60 minutes, or until a toothpick comes out clean.
 Allow to cool for at least 15 minutes before removing the cake from the pan.
 Serve plain or with freshly whipped cream.

 Don't drain the canned pineapple.
-You wan't all of the pineapple juice in the cake for both flavor and moisture!
-I have not yet tested this recipe with fresh pineapple and can not make recommendations on substitutions at this time.
+You want all of the pineapple juice in the cake for both flavor and moisture!
+This cake will not work if you substitute fresh pineapple.